CWALabs/SkyCMS/README.md

 3. **Multi-Cloud Native**: Deploy to Azure, AWS, Cloudflare, or any S3-compatible storage without vendor lock-in

-4. **Origin-Less Edge Hosting**: Deploy directly to Cloudflare's edge network using R2 + Workers — no origin servers required
+4. **Origin-Less Edge Hosting**: Deploy directly to Cloudflare's edge network using Cloudflare R2 + Rules (no Worker required) — no origin servers required

 5. **Instant Publishing**: Changes go live in seconds, not minutes — no waiting for build pipelines